-When you first starting to watch or play soccer there can be a lot of questions about how the game works.
+When you first start to watch or play soccer there can be a lot of questions about how the game works.
 One of the important questions to know the answer to is what happens at the end of the game.
 You need to know when it’s finished.

 How does a soccer game end?
 A soccer game ends when the referee blows his/her whistle to signal that the time allotted to play the game has run out.
 At this point, all players must stop competing and any following actions don’t count towards the result of the game.

 This seems pretty straightforward at first glance but there can be a lot of questions around this.
 Especially as there are a variety of factors that affect the timing of when the referee can blow the whistle and decide the game is over.

 In a game of soccer, the referee is the official in charge of deciding what happens during the game.
 This, importantly, includes deciding when it ends.

 A soccer game ends when the players have completed 90 minutes of play.
 The time allocated to play soccer is two 45 minute periods, or half’s, with a 15-minute interval between the two.
 This gives a total of 90 minutes to play the game.

 The referee with the aid of the 3 other game officials is responsible for keeping track of the time and ending the game when the time is up.